Reigate: Emergency services

-The Borough police force was founded in 1864 and initially consisted of a superintendent, a sergeant and eight constables.
+The borough police force was founded in 1864 and initially consisted of a superintendent, a sergeant and eight constables.
 The original police station was in West Street, but was moved to the High Street in around 1866 and to the Municipal Buildings around the turn of the century.
 A new police station was opened in Reigate Road in 1972, coinciding with the merger of the Borough force with the Surrey Constabulary.

 In 1809, two fire engines were presented to the vestry, which was charged with appointing a group of six men to operate it when needed.
 The brigade was expanded to 12 members in 1854.
 A new fire station, with a four-storey tower and a pagoda style roof, opened next to the new town hall in Castlefield Road in 1901.
 The brigade moved to Croydon Road in 1955.
 In 2021, the fire authority for Reigate is Surrey County Council and the statutory fire service is Surrey Fire and Rescue Service.
 The Ambulance Community Response Post, located at the fire station, is run by the South East Coast Ambulance Service.

 Healthcare

-The nearest accident & emergency department is at East Surrey Hospital (3.7 km).
-As of 2023, the GP practice is in Yorke Road.
+The nearest accident and emergency department is at East Surrey Hospital, 3.7 km away.
+As of 2023, the GP surgery is in Yorke Road.